 The stronger the hype, the likelier it will be accompanied by a “yesbut.”

 A yesbut is that nagging question that needs to be asked in order to kick some critical thinking into gear.
 “Yes, but what about…?”
 Hype has a trajectory, however: in the beginning, only the hype sounds; it drowns out the few early-stage yesbuts.
 Yesbuts are killjoys, and no one wants them at a party.
 As the hype starts to wear out, however – as the party wanes, as the keg empties – the yesbuts grow in number and can actually be heard.

 flexible material that can be made to conform to pretty much any shape.
 While this stretchability is a function of the substrate, its conductivity comes from a marriage between a carbon nanotube (CNT) and a Buckyball into a “nanobud.”

 (Image courtesy Canatu)

-The company is Canatu, and they coat flexible plastic substrates via a room-temperature printing process with this CNTish material; that layer can … Read More → "A Touch Material for Any Surface"
+The company is Canatu, and they coat flexible plastic substrates via a room-temperature printing process with this CNTish material; that … Read More → "A Touch Material for Any Surface"